Edna O’Brien: Commentary

 Miriam O’Callaghan, ‘Miriam Meets … Edna O’Brien and Niall Buggy’: ‘[...]
 Edna talked about her famous Saturday night parties.
 “I gave away all I had and all I earned in prodigal parties”.
 Everyone from the Rolling Stones to Princess Margaret came to her home.
 Her mother used to supply poitin for these parties “But Princess Margaret never had any, she drank whiskey.” / “Judy Garland came one night....looked at the room with the saddest, baffled expression and left … I have met many people, but the most magnetic person I ever met was Marlon Brando.
 He was lean and brilliant, he had that animal quality, yet very intelligent.”
 When Miriam asked her did she find him attractive, Edna replied, “I did, but I have always fallen in love with bastards and he didn’t seem to be a bastard.
 Anyone would find him attractive - a man or a woman.” / From an early age Edna had a desire to be an actress.
 After failing to secure an audition with the travelling theatre that came to Scarriff, she managed to get an audition at the Harcourt Terrace home of Miceal Mc Liammoir.
 “He was a wonderful man in his generosity of spirit.
 He was very nice to me when he swept out of the room after my audition.
 But he knew that there was no go, no future for my acting.” / Edna also talked about writing about love: “I have written about love because if you think about it … Love has been very central to our lives...
 When we think about it, the people who we have loved and who we have hated are central cast in our thoughts.
 So it is natural.” / Edna has just had a hip replacement and is approaching 80 years old.
 Miriam asked her about the experience of ageing: “My own mother, as she got older, she got deeper and less judgemental and that is something I would wish for anyone, including myself.
 But there is the sense as well that you will not be in love again, or if you are, it is like the Portuguese poet “from afar I shall love you, from that calm distance from which love is longing and passion perseverance”.’
 (See RTE Radio 1, online; accessed 23.03.2010.)

 Thomas Kilroy, ‘Our great teller of the short story’, review of Saints and Sinners by Edna O’Brien, in The Irish Times (12 Feb.
 2011), Weekend Review, p.11: ‘[...]
 Like the American South, Ireland has its rich tradition of oral storytelling, and Edna O’Brien is the great contemporary heir to this in the short story.
 Walter Benjamin once wrote about how orality was subsumed into literary art in another such culture, the Russian, when analysing the art of Nikolai Leskov.
 It’s a question of preserving the oral energy on the printed page and making the oral engage with literary technique.
 We just don’t simply read such stories; we also listen to them. [...]
 There is, however, something else here this time around in addition to young girls and their dreams.
 We pride ourselves in this country on an absence of class.
 But, of course, we are as class-driven as anywhere else.
 Green Georgette is a study of the seeds and growth of snobbery in an Irish village with all the pretence and stratification that you might find in a metropolis. [...]
 A volume of short stories depends on variety, and there is that here.
 “Manhattan Medley”, for instance, stands apart from the other stories in content and in the way in which its voice is used.
 This is like overhearing the musings of a very contemporary, mature urban sophisticate addressing an absent lover.
 Like so many of the other stories this is about loneliness, but it is never maudlin.
 Instead it is driven by its obsession.
 The power of this is palpable and reminds one that O’Brien has written in greater detail of sexual obsession before this and with a command that few can match.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 John Banville, Introduction to The Love Object: Selected Stories of Edna O’Brien (2013): ‘The most striking aspect of Edna O’Brien’s short stories, aside from the consistent mastery with which they are executed, is their diversity.
 This writer knows many worlds, and delineates them for us with deep insight, uncanny accuracy, wry fondness and, always, compassion.
 Although she left it early, she is never far from the world into which she was born and where she was brought up.
 She is one of the most sophisticated writers now at work, yet her sensibility is suffused with the light of the far west of Ireland, and again and again in these tales she returns to the lovely fields and melancholy towns of her youth. [...]
 Edna O’Brien began her career as a writer and began it early in a golden age of the Irish short story.
 She and near contemporaries such as John McGahern and William Trevor had as exemplars the likes of Sean O’Faolain, Frank O’Connor, Mary Lavin and Benedict Kiely and, of course, the James Joyce of Dubliners yet on the evidence of the work gathered in this volume her true teacher was Chekhov, for she displays a positively Chekhovian empathy with the characters and milieus that she portrays. [...]
 Younger writers today, particularly younger women writers, acknowledge the revolution that O’Brien wrought in Irish writing.
 No one before her, not even Kate O’Brien or Mary Lavin, had managed to portray in fiction an utterly convincing female sensibility.[...]
 She is, simply, one of the finest writers of our time.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 [ top ]

 Ed Vulliamy, ‘Edna O’Brien: from Ireland’s cultural outcast to literary darling’, in The Guardian (11 Oct.
 2015): ‘[...]
 Criticism of O’Brien’s work has been robust and sometimes repellent, focusing on what has been called her “stage Irish persona”.
 In an essay titled The Whores on the Half Doors, Benedict Kiely defended her writing, while pointing out O’Brien’s complex relationship with her own country.
 In her book Mother Ireland, O’Brien described Ireland as “a woman, a womb, a cave, a cow, a Rosaleen, a sow, a bride, a harlot and of course, the gaunt Hag of Beare”.
 Her particular feminism, while offending some, was not forged from philosophical doctrine, but from the realistic observations of the men and women around her.
 “Ours indeed was a land of shame,” she wrote, “a land of murder, and a land of strange, throttled, sacrificial women.” / O’Brien’s autobiography has a kernel, an unforgettable scene.
 Beckett visits her hotel room in Paris not long after O’Brien has taken LSD with the radical psychiatrist RD Laing, whose patient she was.
 When Beckett arrives, she is still in an aftermath of the “weird visitations” that ensued.
 Beckett takes a miniature whiskey from the mini-bar and talks about “home”, recalling the barbaric treatment meted out to Joyce and others, and asking whether O’Brien’s intention to be buried there was in pursuit of “a perpetual dose of disgust”.
-This from a man, as she noted, who had written more lovingly of the ditches and the daisies and the ruinstrewn land “with a beautiful and imperishable loneliness”. / One wonders whether O’Brien was speaking also for herself. [...] ’ (See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+This from a man, as she noted, who had written more lovingly of the ditches and the daisies and the ruinstrewn land “with a beautiful and imperishable loneliness”. / One wonders whether O’Brien was speaking also for herself. [...] ’ (See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 Julie Myerson, ‘The Little Red Chairs by Edna O’Brien review - a chilling masterpiece’, in the Guardian (8 Nov 2015): ‘[...]
 O’Brien’s eye for detail is exemplary.
 All the quotidian detail of modern life, both rural and urban - even its omnipresent technology - is done with insight and wit.
 The garda’s mobile phone loses its signal in woodland.
 A woman at a book club walks around with her phone held aloft to show off her new-born foal.
 And as Fidelma and Vlad pick at their pre-consummation dinner, an elderly porter rushes to print out a leaflet illustrating the “mahogany newel posts” of the stairs they had earlier glancingly admired.
 Devices that shouldn’t work - conveying lengthy, quasi documentary-style accounts of war through a dream, for instance, or even the dreaded long chunks of dialogue in a kind of foreign speak - work perfectly. / Present-day London too: the B&Bs and charity organisations, the needless form-filling, the weary shift workers who are “night people, one step away from ghosts” and their harsh employers who are themselves exploited.
 All of this is conveyed with astonishing grit and clarity.
 Young people are every bit as nuanced and convincing as older ones: a beady six-year-old girl, glimpsed just a few times, inhabits the page with just as much weight and heft as a war-traumatised young waiter.
 And throughout it all, the presence of Doctor Vlad - alternately hot and cold, angry, cunning, charismatically reasonable and pitifully banal - somehow manages to infect every page. / The real genius of this novel - and I don’t use the word lightly - is to take us right up close to worlds that we normally only read about in newspapers, to make us sweat and care about them, and at the same time create something that feels utterly original, urgent, beautiful.
 It’s hard to believe that any novel could do more.
 And it’s hard - no, almost impossible - to believe that O’Brien is in her ninth decade, for this is absolutely the work of a writer in her prime and at the very height of her phenomenal powers.’
 (See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)